FederatedAI/FATE/doc/federatedml_component/shap.md

 ## Hetero and Homo Kernel SHAP

 KernelSHAP is an approximation method for SHAP values computation proposed in [2].
-As mentioned above, vector *z'*s are vectors of *M* dimension and it only contains 0 and 1, indicating a feature exists or not, so every *z'* vector corresponds to a feature subset, and function *g* maps *z'* to model output.
+As mentioned above, vectors *z'* are vectors of *M* dimension and it only contains 0 and 1, indicating a feature exists or not, so every *z'* vector corresponds to a feature subset, and function *g* maps *z'* to model output.
 Instead of enumerating all coalition vectors and computing exact SHAP values, the key idea of Kernel SHAP is to randomly subsample coalition vectors to estimate SHAP